Edb83/penny-for-your-thoughts/README.md

 **Summary**:

-Alongside the manual tests described below, eight individuals contributed to testing the site and provided feedback on its layout, responsiveness and styling at various points in development.

-Of the manual tests conducted, the only ones to fail were those related to predetermined form validation settings.
+Of the manual tests conducted, the only ones to fail were those related to default form validation settings.
 These test were initially carried out on a boilerplate Bootstrap form and subsequently using the `novalidate` JS method described in Bootstrap, but the results were the same.
+Research shows that the `pattern` property could address this, but has stated by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#Validation): "HTML form validation is not a substitute for scripts that ensure that the entered data is in the proper format".
+Solving this is beyond the scope of the project.

 The following scenarios were tested to ensure that the site is functioning as expected: